Davidsharkdododo/lab4/README.md

 ### Code structure overview

-Class Definition:

-AprilTagLaneController inherits from DTROS and encapsulates functionality for lane following and intersection management using AprilTags.

-Initialization (__init__):

-Sets up ROS topics, PID control parameters, camera calibration, homography, and HSV ranges for detecting lanes and red lines.

-Initializes an AprilTag detector (rate-limited to one detection every 0.33 seconds) and maps tag IDs to specific LED colors and stop durations.

-Creates publishers for wheel commands, LEDs, and debug images, and subscribes to the compressed camera feed.

-Image Processing & Detection:

-Undistortion & Preprocessing: Methods to correct lens distortion and prepare images (resizing, blurring, grayscale conversion).

-Lane Detection: Uses fixed-height scanning with color thresholding to compute a lane offset error.

-Red Line Detection: Applies HSV masking to identify red lines, compute distance using homography, and annotate the image.

-AprilTag Detection: Runs at a lower rate, overlays tag information on images, and updates LED states based on detected tags.

-Control & Actuation:

-Contains PID (or P/PD) control methods to compute steering corrections from lane error.

-Publishes wheel commands to adjust speed and direction.

-Provides a method to stop the robot and update LED patterns based on tag instructions.

-Callback & Main Loop:

-Processes incoming camera images, runs detection algorithms, and handles decision logic to switch between lane following and stopping at intersections.

-Uses ROS’s rospy.spin() in the run method to keep the node active.

-## How to use it
+## part1lane.py:

+Initialization:

+Configures ROS topics (camera, wheels, LEDs, debug images), control parameters (PID gains, base speed), camera calibration, homography, and HSV ranges.

+Sets up an AprilTag detector with tag-to-action mappings (e.g., red tag → stop 3 sec).

+Initializes state variables for tag visibility, red line detection, and lane following.

+Image Processing:

+Undistort & Preprocess: Corrects lens distortion, resizes, and blurs images.

+Lane Detection: Uses fixed-height scanning to identify lane pixels and compute a steering error.

+Red Line Detection: Applies HSV thresholding to detect red lines and compute distance via homography.

+Control:

+Implements P/PD/PID control functions to compute steering corrections.

+Publishes wheel commands and stops the robot when needed.

+Updates LED patterns based on detected tag color.

+Callback:

+Processes incoming camera images, performing lane and red line detection.

+Executes rate-limited AprilTag detection to overlay tag info, update LEDs, and retrieve stop instructions.

+Uses detection states to decide whether to continue lane following or stop at an intersection.

+Run Loop:

+The node continuously runs using rospy.spin().

+## duck.py:

+Initialization:

+Sets up ROS topics (camera, wheel encoders, commands), calibration, homography, and HSV ranges for blue and duck detection.

+Initializes maneuver flags and a queue for detected lane colors.

+Image Processing:

+Methods for undistorting, resizing, blurring images, and detecting lane colors using HSV thresholds.

+Computes distance using homography.

+Encoder Callbacks:

+Updates left and right wheel encoder ticks.

+Motor Control:

+Provides dynamic motor control to drive the robot a specified distance and stops the robot.

+Camera Callback:

+Processes each frame to detect lane colors and queues maneuvers for blue or duck detection.

+Main Loop (run):

+Executes maneuvers based on queued detections (stopping, waiting for duck clearance) or drives forward if no maneuvers are queued.

+## dot.py:

+Initialization:

+Sets up ROS topics, control parameters, camera calibration, homography, and HSV ranges.

+Initializes lane switching cooldown and a blob detector for circle grid (dot) detection.

+Configures publishers (undistorted & annotated images) and subscribes to the camera feed.

+Image Processing:

+Undistorts, resizes, and blurs images.

+Detects lane lines via fixed-height scanning to compute a lane error.

+Control:

+Implements P/PD/PID control functions to compute steering adjustments.

+Publishes wheel commands and includes a routine to execute a 45° left turn.

+Callback:

+Processes incoming images to detect dots and trigger maneuvers (stop, turn, switch lane detection to yellow) if dot spacing exceeds a threshold.

+Otherwise, follows the lane using computed error.

+#### How to use it

 ### 1. Fork this repository

 Use the fork button in the top-right corner of the github page to fork this template repository.

-### 2. Adjust HSV range for your color lanes

-Before running the code, please navigate to CMPUT412-lab3/packages/my_package/src to run color.py.
-Make changes to the HSV range for your color lanes if necessary.

-### 3. Build the program
+### 2. Build the program

 After that open this folder in the terminal.
 Once you are in the folder, type in the terminal: dts devel build - H [Vehicle_name] -f to build the program in the duckiebot.

-### 4. Run Part 1
+### 3. Run Part 1

 To run the program, type in the terminal: dts devel run -H [Vehicle_name] -L part1lane.
 Replace [Vehicle_name] with your robot's name.

-### 5. Run part 2
+### 4. Run part 2

 To run the program, type in the terminal: dts devel run -H [Vehicle_name] -L duck.
 Replace [Vehicle_name] with your robot's name.

-### 6. Run part 3
+### 5. Run part 3

 To run the program, type in the terminal: dts devel run -H [Vehicle_name] -L dot.
 Replace [Vehicle_name] with your robot's name.